tinohertlein/timesheet-wizard/docs/04_solution_strategy.md

 can be updated or even replaced independently of each other.
 To achieve this, both modules are realized in the Gradle subproject 'tw-core' as separate
 Kotlin packages on the top level that are not allowed to have dependencies on each other.
-Shared code is placed in a package 'shared'. (**-> Quality goals QG3 & QG5**).
+Code that is mapping domain classes from module `import` to module `export` is placed in a package `anticorruption`. (**-> Quality goals QG3 & QG5**).

 This results in three top level packages:

 - import
 - export
-- shared
+- anticorruption

-where 'import' and 'export' are allowed to access 'shared' but not each other.
-To facilitate communication between 'import' and 'export' Spring Boot application events are used to signal successful imports of timesheets.
+To facilitate communication between `import` and `export` Spring Boot application events are used to signal successful imports of timesheets.

-The Timesheet-Wizard is not accessible outside of AWS (**-> Quality goal #QG1**).
+The Timesheet-Wizard is not accessible outside of AWS or Azure (**-> Quality goal #QG1**).
 Neither the S3 buckets containing timesheets are visible from the outside nor the initiation of the workflow can be triggered without proper AWS credentials and user access rights.